NiceGuyMe/KeyMaster/README.md

 ## Issues and Bug Reports 🛸

-If you encounter any issues or find a bug, please open an issue on the [issue tracker](https://github.com/your-username/keymaster/issues).
+If you encounter any issues or find a bug, please open an issue on the [issue tracker](https://github.com/NiceGuyMe/KeyMaster/issues).

-## Acknowledgments
+## Pull Request

-- KeyMaster was inspired by the need for a secure and user-friendly password manager.
+- Don't hesitate to participate in this project 💫